realms-team/sol/doc/source/SolDefines.rst

 How to add an Object structure
 ==============================

-1. Create an issue with name: "Adding YOUR_OBJECT_NAME structure" This will create a issue number like #49.
+1. Create an issue with name: "Adding YOUR_OBJECT_NAME structure".
+This will create a issue number like #49.
 We will use it later.

 2. Add the object type in the list at the top of the SolDefines.py file.